Walking as a form of exercise is often snubbed by the fitness industry who try to persuade us to go big or go home!

 How much do we need to walk?

-Tips to walk more
+Tips to include more walking in your day

 - Invest in some good hiking boots for winter, comfortable trainers for summer and a waterproof jacket.
 Then there’s no excuse not to get out, even if it’s raining!